BNY Mellon Government Securities Services Corp.

 - Review and approve the Corporation’s risk appetite statement on an annual basis, and any material amendments thereto;

-- Review significant risk exposures applicable to the Corporation and the steps management has taken to monitor, control and report such exposures, including, without limitation, reputational, operational, fraud, strategic and technology (data-security, business-continuity risk, etc.);
+- Review significant risk exposures applicable to the Corporation and the steps, including policies and procedures, that management has taken to identify, measure, monitor, control, limit and report such exposures, including, without limitation, reputational, operational, fraud, strategic and technology (data-security, information, business-continuity risk, etc.);

 - Review the scope of work of the Operational Risk and Technology Risk Groups and Compliance Group and their planned activities with respect to the risk management and compliance activities of the Corporation;

 - Receive an annual report on compliance activities from the Chief Compliance Officer;

 - Review any proposed appointment and replacement of the Chief Risk Officer;

 - Review and provide input on the performance of the Chief Risk Officer on an annual basis; and

 - Review guidelines and reporting mechanisms for escalation of business issues, risks, and events on an annual basis.